awaisajaz1/azurefactory-databricks/README.md

 - Enhance monitoring with detailed dashboards in Power BI or Grafana.
 - Automate deployment with CI/CD pipelines (e.g., GitHub Actions or Azure DevOps).

----

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for discussion.